Start preparing for February now! If you have questions that are not answered on this page, please feel free to contact us!

 When should I plan to arrive and depart?

-We hope that you will plan to arrive early before all activities begin on Thursday morning and to depart after the final sessions and keynote on Saturday afternoon.
-Depending on where you are flying from, this may mean you will need to arrive on Wednesday and/or depart on Sunday (though we usually wrap up by lunch on Saturday, with plenty of time to catch an afternoon flight).
+We hope that you will plan to arrive early before all activities begin on Wednesday morning and to depart after the final sessions and keynote on Friday afternoon.
+Depending on where you are flying from, this may mean you will need to arrive on Tuesday and/or depart on Saturday (though we will likely wrap up by lunch on Friday, with plenty of time to catch an afternoon flight).
 We have arranged special travel discounts to assist you in pricing.
 Please see the Hotel & Travel Accommodations page for more information.

 Do you offer meals for those with special dietary needs?